 With standard auto liability insurance, the insurance company of the driver responsible for an accident pays the costs resulting from a covered accident (up to the policy’s limits).
-Personal injury protection is a “no-fault” coverage, meaning that regardless of which driver was at fault, some of the medical expenses for the policyholder and others in the policyholder’s car may be covered by insurance.
+Personal injury protection is a “no-fault” coverage and is required in some states.
+"No-fault" means that regardless of which driver was at fault, some of the medical expenses for the policyholder and others in the policyholder’s car may be covered by insurance.

 PIP coverage can include medical expenses, lost wages and more

 Personal injury protection may pay for as much as 80% of medical and other expenses that result from a covered accident, depending on the limits of the policy.
 This may include medical treatment of the injuries suffered by you and your passengers as well as medical expenses you might incur if injured as a passenger in another car or as a pedestrian.
 Additionally, PIP insurance may cover:

 - Service replacement of someone injured in a covered car accident